Seek Therapy

 408-920-1730

-A lot of people today love to throw around the word ‘narcissist,’ but do you really know what it means?
-If you do, then do you know the traits of a narcissist for which to watch?
+A lot of people today – in California, especially – love to throw around the word ‘narcissist,’ but do you really know what it means?
+If you do, then do you know what common behaviors narcissists often exhibit?
+And how do narcissistic behavior affect your relationship with your relationship or marriage and how to spot it?

-Untreated NPD (narcissistic personality disorder) can actually have a heavily negative impact on one’s personal relationships and others around them.
+Because untreated and undiagnosed narcissistic personality disorder (aka NPD) can actually have a heavily negative impact on one’s personal relationships and others around them.

-Narcissistic Personality Disorder is a mental health condition that affects between 1% - 5% of people in the U.S. People who have NPD are often described as having exaggerated feelings of self-importance.
+Narcissistic Personality Disorder or NPD is a mental health condition that affects between 1 to 5% of people in the U.S. People who have NPD are often described as having exaggerated feelings of self-importance.

 Let’s see the signs that people with NPD often have.

-In conversation, they will exaggerate these accomplishments and expect to be recognized as superior.
+In conversation, you will often find them exaggerating their accomplishments and expect to be recognized as superior.
+Beware, next time this is the most common narcissistic trait.

 Narcissists view their relationships with others differently than most.
 While we view the people in our lives as our equals, narcissists perceive others as being almost beneath them.